viet34tqc/notebook/interview.md

 void function() {} === undefined
 ```

+## Design system

+A design system is a collection of reusable components with clear standards (code styleguides, fonts, colors, spacing...).
+These components combine together to build any applications.

+A UI framework library like Bootstrap, MUI, Ant-design... are design system.
+The downside of these libraries is that every sites using the same library can look the same.
+Of course, we can customize the library but it can take times.

+Atomic design

+- Atom: like button, input, label
+- Molecules: collections of atoms, like Search Bar
+- Organisms: collections of Molecules, like Header, Footer
+- Templates: collections of Organism, like layouts.
+A site can have multiple layouts
+- Pages: a specific pages that can use one of templates

 ## prefers-color-scheme

 Đây là 1 tính năng của CSS `@media` để check xem thiết bị của bạn (máy tính hoặc điện thoại) đang sử dụng dark theme hay light theme